What is rosacea?

 - Blood vessels you can see.
-The enlarged blood vessels (telangiectasia) appear under the facial skin, especially on the cheeks.
+The enlarged blood vessels (telangiectasias) appear under the facial skin, especially on the cheeks.
 The blood vessels may form a web-like pattern.
-They cause swollen, warm skin.
 This type is common in women.

-- Skin bumps (papules) and boils (pustules).
+- Skin bumps (papules and pustules).
 These are hard, red bumps or softer, liquid-filled pimples.
 They may look like acne.
 They tend to occur above the nose, on the cheeks, and on the chin.
 The bumps may come and go.